What is a cash advance on a credit card?

 A cash advance won’t directly impact your credit scores, but it will use more of your available credit.
 And this can affect your credit utilization ratio, which is the amount of credit you’re using versus the total credit you have access to.
 It’s possible that a higher credit utilization ratio could lower your credit scores.

 The cost of a cash advance is added to your credit card balance.
-This means you can pay off the cash advance amount in the same way you’d make any other credit card payment.
+You can pay off the cash advance amount in the same way you make any other credit card payment.

 Key takeaways: Credit card cash advances